Halftime show: Grey Cup

 In Canada, the halftime show for the Grey Cup is a highlight of the event and can cost millions to stage.
 Performers over the years have included Justin Bieber, Shania Twain, Blue Rodeo, Black Eyed Peas, Keith Urban, Green Day and Imagine Dragons.

 Rugby football

 A halftime show is a traditional element in a Rugby league and Rugby union game during a Grand final.

 Association football

 Due to the time format and fan nature of association football, halftime shows are quite rare for the sport, although there have been halftime shows in major competitions.
-For example, Colombian singer Shakira performed in the halftime show during the 2024 Copa América final at Hard Rock Stadium in Miami Gardens, Florida.
+For example, Shakira performed in the halftime show during the 2024 Copa América final at Hard Rock Stadium in Miami Gardens, Florida.

-On September 28, 2024, FIFA announced that Global Citizen would co-produce a halftime show for the 2026 FIFA World Cup final in East Rutherford, New Jersey, the first halftime show in the history of the FIFA World Cup.
+On September 28, 2024, FIFA announced that Global Citizen would co-produce a halftime show for the 2026 FIFA World Cup final held on July 19, 2026 in East Rutherford, New Jersey, the first halftime show in the history of the FIFA World Cup.